 For some organizations, Chromebooks could be allocated to employees based on their job roles.

-For example, an inside salesperson may need nothing more than access to Google Workspace, Salesforce, Slack, and Vidyard, all of which are cloud-based and easily accessible on a Chromebook.
+For example, an inside salesperson may only need access to Google Workspace, Salesforce, Slack, and Vidyard, all cloud-based and easily accessible on a Chromebook.

-Certain businesses, such as small retail operations, that do not require the use of locally installed apps by any users, may be a candidate for providing Chromebooks to all employees.
+Certain businesses, such as small retail operations that do not require using locally installed apps by any users, may be a candidate for providing Chromebooks to all employees.

-As more cloud apps and Android apps meet or exceed feature parity with their traditional, installed counterparts, additional business users will be in a position to switch to a Chromebook.
+Additional business users can switch to a Chromebook as more cloud and Android apps meet or exceed feature parity with their traditional, installed counterparts.

 In the meantime, Chromebooks can still be assigned to various users within an organization based on requirements.
 Certain business users can look to Chromebook as a light-use, secondary laptop option for travel.

-For users who plan to make the switch from a PC or Mac to a Chromebook, Google provides a guide.
+Google provides a guide for users who plan to make the switch from a PC or Mac to a Chromebook